mao-yining/competitest.vim/README.md

 - `maximum_time`: maximum time, in milliseconds, given to processes.
 If it's exceeded process will be killed
 - `output_compare_method`: how given output (stdout) and expected output should be compared.
 It can be a string, representing the method to use, or a custom function.
 Available options follows:
   - `"exact"`: character by character comparison
-  - `"squish"`: compare stripping extra white spaces and newlines
+  - `"squish"`: compare while ignoring all trailing whitespace characters
   - custom function: you can use a function accepting two arguments, two strings representing output and expected output.
 It should return true if the given output is acceptable, false otherwise.
 Example:
     ```vim
     {